recursively/recursively.github.io/source/_posts/Smart-Contract-Sourcecode-Crawler.md

 ![](https://media.githubusercontent.com/media/recursively/recursively.github.io/hexo/source/pics/3-1.png)

-## Separate the Blocks into Slices
+## Separate the blocks into slices

 The whole Ethereum blockchain contains over 5000,000 blocks, you'd better not get all of them into your computer memory.
 It's not complicated to solve it, you just need to separate the blocks into slices.